ritafari/new_sarem_game/README.md

 ---

-# Defuse the Bomb Game
+# Sarem Game

-"Defuse the Bomb" is a terminal-based game inspired by "Keep Talking and Nobody Explodes," where players must defuse a virtual bomb by solving Linux command-based puzzles within a set time limit.
+"Sarem" is a terminal-based game inspired by "Keep Talking and Nobody Explodes," where players must defuse a virtual bomb by solving Linux command-based puzzles within a set time limit.
 The game consists of three levels, each increasing in difficulty, and teaches players useful Linux command skills in an interactive and challenging way.

 ## Table of Contents